preetyloss/CustomFortniteBotLobby/README.md

 node ./client/createDeviceAuth.js
 ```

+### 3️⃣ Create your API Key
+In the file .env, you need a API Key for the field DARKDUS_API_KEY (if you use it).
+You can create our, for exemple: MySecretKey

 ## 🛠️ Customize your bot
 ### You can fully customize your Fortnite Bot and Discord Bot
 You can fully customize it by editing the config.json file